 10.0.0.0/8range to be routed through the standard interface

 eth0by using the internal IP address of the VM.
-You use this IP address to communicate with the VM from other instances within your GCP project.
+You use this IP address to communicate with the VM from other instances within your Google Cloud project.

 By changing the default route, you get the benefits of the custom IP address without having to change anything on your application.
 The route settings must always comply with your use case requirements and might differ from the settings that are used in this tutorial.